fifthBro/pcm5-androidauto-connect-fix/README.md

 Fix for NATIVE_SELECTED bug in Porsche PCM5 (MH2P) Android Auto implementation

 This repository contains fix for the device-activation state machine used by the Android Auto / CarPlay integration in Porsche PCM5 (MH2P) system on firmwares between 26xx and 28xx.
-- bytecode fix for DeviceManager$DeviceActivationRequestHandler.moveSelectionMarker() state-reset bu
+1) bytecode fix for DeviceManager$DeviceActivationRequestHandler.moveSelectionMarker() setting wrong NATIVE_SELECTED state
-- Tool "fix_partition_1008" to patch the stored phone pesistence database in sqlite format.
+2) Tool "fix_partition_1008" to fix all phone entries stored in the sqlite persistence database.
+3) Mini MH2p_SD_ModKit Mod (can only be applied after enabling Android Auto with MH2p_SD_ModKit  ->  Android Auto Mod), but ultimately that fix is going to end up in the main MH2p_SD_ModKit Android Auto.

-##  1. The reconnection bug in TerminalMode Device java code
+##  1. The reconnection bug in TerminalMode Device Java code

 ### Observed sequence